OTHER SERVICES

 IHSP Nourishing Neighbors….a multi-faceted program consisting of:

 COUPON PROGRAM - Helping people eat healthier is important to us.
-Recognizing many of our clients could benefit from making small shifts in their daily eating habits to improve their long term health; and realizing that most of our clients do not have the financial resources to purchase fresh-frozen vegetables and fruit, we provide dairy, juice and fresh/frozen fruit and vegetable coupons that can be used at either Putnam Supermarket or Putnam Walmart.
-Clients can also choose to participate in the Putnam Farmer’s Market Program at the Riverview Marketplace from June through September.
+Recognizing many of our guests could benefit from making small shifts in their daily eating habits to improve their long-term health; and realizing that most of our guests do not have the financial resources to purchase fresh-frozen vegetables and fruit, we provide dairy, juice and fresh/frozen fruit and vegetable coupons that can be used at Putnam Supermarket.
+Guests can also choose to participate in the Putnam Farmer’s Market Program at the Riverview Marketplace from June through September.

 PLANT-A-ROW/GROW-A-ROW - As part of our gardening program individuals who grow their own vegetables are encouraged to plant an extra row and donate them to the Daily Bread Food Pantry.

-As an example of how easy it is to grow your own vegetables, the IHSP-Daily Bread Food Pantry plants their own garden each year using the vegetables that are raised for their clients.
+As an example of how easy it is to grow your own vegetables, the IHSP-Daily Bread Food Pantry plants their own garden each year using the vegetables that are raised for their guests.

 Nutrition Education

-Expanding our focus on healthy foods, IHSP has partnered with the Putnam Family Resource Center to introduce fruits and vegetables to the children who are part of the program.
-Recently, with grant funding from the Dunkin’ Joy in Childhood Foundation, children were introduced to peppers with different shapes and colors.
-They had an opportunity to taste them in the classroom and were sent home with veggie coupons and dry ingredients to make Veggie Fritters.
-To grow their minds they also received a book on Seeds to read with their parents.
-Children will be planting pepper seeds in the classroom with the hopes of growing their own pepper at home.
-Additional Eat A Rainbow Nutrition Programs will be held throughout the year.
+Expanding our focus on healthy foods, the IHSP Eat A Rainbow Nutrition Program partners with the Putnam Family Resource Center to introduce fruits and vegetables to children who are part of the Center.
+Recently children were introduced to different colored peppers and cranberries.
+They had an opportunity to taste them in the classroom and were sent home with coupons and ingredients to try the items in a finished product.
+Peppers were made into Veggie Fritters and cranberries into cranberry bread.
+To grow their minds, they also received books that focus on seeds and fruits.

 Day Kimball Hospital Hematology/Oncology Caitlyn’s Cupboard Partnership